 Example answers for “Why should we hire you?”

-here are some of the why should we hire you best answer example.
+Here are some samples answers to the why should we hire you best answer example.
 Another way employers ask this question is “why should we hire you over other candidates ” or ” why should we hire you with no experience? “

 “Since you are looking for an experienced sales manager, I would like to point out my achievements in the previous company.
 Thanks to targeted social media advertising, in three months I increased online revenues by 18%.
 I will work hard to achieve even better results in your company and your success will be my priority.”

-“I noticed that in the job description you highlight the need for a real team player.
-Hence, I would like to point out, that during my last job as a manager, I worked actively to create a peaceful environment between colleagues, manage conflicts, and assured that the values of the company were interiorized by the whole team.
-To do so, I organized team events, made counseling sessions available for everyone in need, and held regular workshops to let employees interiorize the company culture and align the team towards a common goal.”
+“I noticed that in the job description, you highlight the need for a real team player.
+Hence, I would like to point out, that during my last job as a manager, I worked actively to create a peaceful environment between colleagues.
+I can manage conflicts and assured that the values of the company were interiorized by the whole team.
+To do so, I organized team events and made counseling sessions available for everyone in need.
+I held regular workshops to let employees interiorize the company culture and align the team towards a common goal.”